Countly/countly-sdk-windows/Readme.md

 </pre>

 **Note:** use **async/await** in background agent.
 This allows to call NotifyComplete() only when record is processed

+##Exploring Windows Phone SDK Sample

+  1. Download Countly Windows Phone SDK

+  2. Extract all files to any folder

+  3. Open **Countly.sln** file with Visual Studio 2012 or higher version

+  4. Now you have two projects in your solution : Countly (SDK library) and CountlySample quickstarter project.

+  5. Open App.xaml.cs and MainPage.xaml.cs and type ServerUrl and AppKey to prepared fields

+  6. Right click to CountlySample project and click **"Set as StartUp Project"**

+  7. You can run your application on a device or an emulator provided by Visual Studio Windows Phone 8 development kit.

 ##Use some extra features